monome/dust/docs/jah/r/index.md

 ### Bulk Commands

-- `bulkset s <bundle>` - sets module parameters to values based on a bundle of `modulename.parameter` `value` pairs serialized as a string.
+- `bulkset s <bundle>` - sets multiple module parameters to values given a bundle of `modulename.parameter` `value` pairs serialized as a string.
-	- Example: `bulkset "Osc.Tune -1 Osc.PulseWidth 0.7"` has the same effect as sending `set Osc.Range -1` and `set Osc.PulseWidth 0.7`.
-All parameter value changes are guaranteed to be performed at the same time.
+	- Example: `bulkset "Osc.Tune -1 Osc.PulseWidth 0.7"` has the same effect as sending `set Osc.Tune -1` and `set Osc.PulseWidth 0.7`.
+All value changes of a bundle are performed at the same time.
 TODO: floating point precision?

 ### Macro Commands

-- `newmacro ss <macroname> <modulename.parameter list>` - creates a uniquely named macro for simultanous control of a list of space delimited module parameters.
+- `newmacro ss <macroname> <modulename.parameters...>` - creates a uniquely named macro for simultaneous control of a list of space delimited module parameters.
 All included parameters must adhere to the same spec.
-	- Example: given a `SineOsc` and a `PulseOsc` module named `Osc1` and `Osc2` `newmacro Tune "Osc1.Tune Osc2.Tune"` defines a new macro controlling `Tune` parameter for both modules.
+	- Example: given `SineOsc` and `PulseOsc` modules named `Osc1` and `Osc2` the command `newmacro Tune "Osc1.Tune Osc2.Tune"` defines a new macro controlling `Tune` parameter for both modules.
-- `macroset sf <macroname> <value>` - sets value for all module parameters included in a macro.
+- `macroset sf <macroname> <value>` - sets value for module parameters included in a macro.
 Controlling multiple parameters with a macro is more efficient than using multiple `set` commands.
+It is also faster than using `bulkset`.
+All value changes of parameters in a macro are performed at the same time.
 	- Example: given above `Tune` macro `macroset Tune 30` has the same effect as sending `set Osc1.Tune 30` and `set Osc2.Tune 30` commands.
 - `deletemacro s <macroname>` - removes a macro.
 	- Example: `deletemacro Tune`.